contentstack/contentstack-cli-tsgen/README.md

 ![npm](https://img.shields.io/npm/v/contentstack-cli-tsgen)

 ## Description
+This is a plugin for [Contentstack's](https://www.contentstack.com/) CLI.
-Generate TypeScript typings from Contentstack Content Types.
-Interfaces and fields are annotated with JSDoc comments.
+This plugin generates TypeScript typings from Content Types.
+Interfaces and fields are optionally annotated with JSDoc comments.

 ## How to install this plugin